nogueiraantonio/dscpe-widget-property-editor/README.md

 ### Prerequisites

-You need a HTTPS server on the same network as your 3DDashboard.
-If public cloud, then Internet is that network.
+You need an HTTPS server on the same network as your 3DDashboard.
+If on 3DS Public Cloud, then Internet is that network.

 ### Some context

 By design, the 3DDashboard must be able to access the widget source code.
 Therefore in a context where our local machine can't be reached by the server, we'll assume the 3DDashboard can access to Internet.
-Which is the case for 3DExperience public cloud.
+Which is the case for 3DEXPERIENCE public cloud.

-That being said we need a HTTPS server available on Internet to do the job.
+That being said we need an HTTPS server available on Internet to do the job.

 We do find [AWS S3](https://aws.amazon.com/s3/) very convenient for this purpose and we do encourage its usage.